 Since jobs and wages are always changing, it was time to re-evaluate these jobs.
-The Coalition thought it was a great opportunity to improve the methodology and therefore launched the Valuing Community Caregiving Work Project, a project which aimed to:
+The Coalition thought it was a great opportunity to improve the methodology and therefore launched the Valuing Community Care-Giving Work Project, a project which aimed to:

-- Raise awareness about pay equity

-- Evaluate jobs in the caregiving sector

-- Lobby for public investment to achieve pay equity.
+- Raise awareness about pay equity - Lobby for public investment to achieve pay equity.